MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/copilot-plugin-faq.md

 <details>
 <summary>What are the validation guidelines for Teams apps extensible as plugin for Microsoft Copilot for Microsoft 365? </summary>

-You can review the validation guidelines for Teams apps extensible as plugin for Microsoft Copilot for Microsoft 365 are available at [Teams Store validation guidelines.](../concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md#teams-apps-extensible-as-plugin-for-microsoft-copilot-for-microsoft-365)
+You can read the validation guidelines for Teams apps extensible as plugin for Microsoft Copilot for Microsoft 365 in the [Teams Store validation guidelines](../concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md#teams-apps-extensible-as-plugin-for-microsoft-copilot-for-microsoft-365) article.

 </details>
 </br>